Chia seed pudding (1 piece)

 Portion Control

-Start by reducing the amount of chia seed pudding you eat in one sitting.
-Smaller portions can help prevent a significant glucose spike.
+Start by reducing the portion size of the chia seed pudding you consume.
+Smaller portions can help mitigate glucose spikes.

 Opt for Low-Sugar Sweeteners